michelleful/SingaporeRoadnameOrigins/README.md

 - [ ] Fix roadnames with spelling errors in OpenStreetMap
 - [ ] Roadnames classified by language of origin, possibly with community-contributed notes?
-- [ ] (optional) map layers for historical electoral constituency boundaries
+- [ ] Optional: map layers for historical electoral constituency boundaries